Persona 3: Radio drama

-Several series of radio dramas based on Persona 3 and Persona 3: FES have been released in Japan.
+Several series of radio dramas based on Persona 3 and Persona 3 FES have been released in Japan.
 Persona 3 Drama CD: A Certain Day of Summer features an original story voiced by the game's original cast.
-Persona 3 Drama CD Vol. 2 -Moonlight- links the story of Persona 3 and the epilogue released with Persona 3: FES.
+Persona 3 Drama CD Vol. 2 -Moonlight- links the story of Persona 3 and the epilogue released with Persona 3 FES.
 From February to June 2008, a series of character dramas were released as five CDs.
 The volumes respectively focus on the protagonist and Ryoji; Junpei and Chidori; Fuuka, Ken, and Aigis; Yukari and Mitsuru; and Akihiko, Shinjiro, and Koromaru.
 In early 2009, a two-volume side story about Mitsuru was released.

+Stage production

-Stage productionPersona 3 was adapted into five live stage musicals, with the first one performed in 2014.
+Persona 3 was adapted into five live stage musicals, with the first one performed in 2014.
 The series of plays were first announced in August 2013 and were written by Kumagai and Kotora Kagurazuka, with music by Meguro.
 The plays included separate shows for both the male and female protagonists, who were named Sakuya Shiomi and Kotone Shiomi, and had minor dialogue and scenes unique to each protagonist.
 The plays starred Shouta Aoi as Sakuya, Kana Asumi as Kotone, Maho Tomita as Yukari, Genki Okawa as Junpei, Yuki Fujiwara as Akihiko, Asami Tano as Mitsuru, Marina Tanoue as Fuuka, ZAQ as Aigis, and Waku Sakaguchi and Tomonori Suzuki as Ken.
 The musicals were also broadcast live on Niconico and a behind-the-scenes special aired on Tokyo MX.

 The first play, Persona 3: The Weird Masquerade: The Blue Awakening ran from January 8–12, 2014, at Theater G Rosso, and was given a home release on May 14, 2014.
 The Blue Awakening followed events up to Fuuka's inclusion into the party.The Blue Awakening was followed up with a sequel, Persona 3: The Weird Masquerade: The Ultramarine Labyrinth, which ran from September 16–24, 2014, at Theater 1010 and was given a home release on January 28, 2015.
 The play follows in-game events from July to early November.
 Richard Eisenbeis from Kotaku reviewed the play favorably, approving of its casting and special effects, but felt that the musical numbers were "out of place" and the protagonists had "zero personality."

 A third musical, titled Persona 3: The Weird Masquerade: The Bismuth Crystals ran from June 5–13, 2015, and was given a home release on September 30, 2015.
 The fourth and fifth stage plays, Persona 3: The Weird Masquerade: Act 4: Indigo Pledge and Persona 3: The Weird Masquerade: Final Act: Beyond the Blue Sky, ran from April 14–23, 2017.